Frequently Asked Questions

 What kind of coding and digital skills learning activities will CanCode fund?

 CanCode will fund initiatives that provide Canadian students (kindergarten to Grade 12) experiences in digital skills including coding, data analytics and digital content development that, involve the use of digital tools.
 To complement these experiences, the CanCode program supports initiatives that provide K-12 teachers with the training and professional development they need to introduce digital skills and coding related concepts into the classroom.

 Over one million students and their teachers will benefit from CanCode-funded initiatives by March 31, 2021.

 Where will CanCode initiatives be available?

 A diversity of organizations demonstrating alignment to CanCode's program objectives will be selected for funding, which will ensure that Canadian students and teachers have equitable access to programming across Canada.
 Information about CanCode supported initiatives and the regions being served will be available on the CanCode website as funded initiatives are publicly announced.

 When are CanCode events scheduled to begin?

-CanCode funding was awarded following an in-depth, merit-based, evaluation process that examined potential recipients against a range of factors (e.g. the proposals' alignment to CanCode objectives, the applicants' resource capacity, their ability to reach underrepresented groups) to determine impact, and to ensure financial viability and the ability to effectively use taxpayers' funds.
-Recipients were then chosen strategically to ensure quality, high-value initiatives with the broadest geographic and demographic coverage across Canada, and to make sure that these opportunities were inclusive of traditionally under-represented groups.
+CanCode funding will be awarded following an in-depth, merit-based, evaluation process that examines proposals against a range of factors to determine impact, and to ensure financial viability and the ability to effectively use taxpayers' funds.
+Recipients will be selected to ensure the overall program offers quality, high-value initiatives with the broadest geographic and demographic coverage across Canada, and to make sure that these opportunities are inclusive of traditionally underrepresented groups.

 - Date modified: